Insights into the physics of neutron star interiors from pulsar glitches: Two-fluid equations and mutual friction

+that reduces to the standard results $ \boldsymbol{\omega} =2\Omega_v \, \mathbf{e}_z$ and $n_v = 2 \Omega_v/\kappa$ if the superfluid is rigidly rotating at the macroscopic scale.
+We can use \eqref{localFO} and \eqref{MF_pheno} to obtain\footnote{ Equation \eqref{werrrro} assumes locally parallel vortices ($\mathcal{B}_k=0$).
+However, vortices do not necessarily have to be straight, as we have differential non-uniform rotation, but microscopic vorticity follows macroscopic vorticity lines \cite{gavassino2020MNRAS}.
+If no vortex reconnection is allowed, this can lead to large-scale turbulence as vortices may wrap around the rotation axis~\cite{greenstein70}.
+This would also break the working assumption of negligible meridional circulation. }

-We are interested in specifying the equations \eqref{eulerox} directed along the azimuthal $\varphi$ direction for both the normal and superfluid components.
-We are not interested in the other two directions, namely the components of \eqref{eulerox} along $\mathbf{e}_x$ and $\mathbf{e}_z$, because they do not contain any time derivative: their role is to define the instantaneous configuration of the rotating NS, whose deviation from the spherical hydrostatic equilibrium must be constantly adjusted as $\Omega_n$ and $\Omega_p$ vary in time.
-In the slowly rotating limit \citep{andersson_comer01}, it is not a bad approximation to neglect the components of \eqref{eulerox} along $\mathbf{e}_x$ and $\mathbf{e}_z$ and assume some given stratification of the star, i.e., $\rho_{n,p}=\rho_{n,p}(t,x,z)\approx\rho_{n,p}(r)$.
-Hence, we will restrict ourselves to the dynamics along $\mathbf{e}_\varphi$, that is particularly simple since the Lie derivative and the gradient term (because of the axial symmetry hypothesis) do not have any component directed along $\mathbf{e}_\varphi$.
-A direct substitution in \eqref{eulerox} gives:
+We are interested in specifying the motion along the azimuthal $\varphi$ direction.
+In fact, the components of \eqref{eulerox} along $\mathbf{e}_x$ and $\mathbf{e}_z$ contain no time derivative: given the restrictive ansatz in \eqref{ansatz}, their role is to define the instantaneous configuration of the rotating NS, whose deviation from the spherical hydrostatic equilibrium must be constantly adjusted as $\Omega_n$ and $\Omega_p$ vary in time.
+In the slowly rotating limit \cite{andersson_comer01}, it is not a bad approximation to assume some given spherical stratification of the star,

+The same is assumed to be valid also for the entrainment parameters $\epsilon_{n,p}$.
+The dynamics along $\mathbf{e}_\varphi$ is particularly simple since the Lie derivative and the gradient term do not have any component directed along $\mathbf{e}_\varphi$:

-where we have also added an extra external force $F^\varphi_{Bp}$ to model the braking effect of dipole radiation on the normal component (an external torque due to gravitational wave emission would act on both components).
-Note that, despite $\mathcal{B}_c\neq 0$, this parameter only appears in the two equations that define the stellar structure.
-If we sum the two dynamical equations in \eqref{eq:first} and \eqref{eq:second} we have ($\rho = \rho_n+\rho_p$)
+where we have also added an extra external force $F^\varphi_{Bp}$ to model the braking effect of dipole radiation on the normal component.
+An external torque due to gravitational wave emission would act on both components, see e.g.~\cite{Meyers2021MNRAS}.
+Note that, despite $\mathcal{B}_c\neq 0$, this parameter only appears in the two neglected equations that define the stellar structure: perfect pinning ($\mathcal{B}_d=0$, $\mathcal{B}_c=1$) can strain a rigid crust~\cite{Ruderman1991_Tectonics_I,giliberti2020MNRAS}.